Human Rights and Duties in Employment

 The personal characteristics protected in employment are:

-To make a complaint, the respondent’s conduct must have a negative effect on the complainant regarding their employment.
-This can include:
+The respondent’s conduct must have a negative effect on the complainant regarding employment.

 • Refusing to hire